daltyboy11/DSColorPicker/README.md

 ## CocoaPods Install

-Add `pod 'DSColorPicker'` to your Podfile and then run `$ pod install`
+Add `pod 'DSColorPicker'` to your Podfile and then run `$ pod install`.

 ## Usage

-To use the provided classes, `import DSColorPicker`
+To use the provided classes, `import DSColorPicker`.

 ### Presenting the color picker
 After creating either a Grid or Circle DSColorPickerView, invoke `show(animated:completion:)`.
 By default, the presentation is animated and the completion handler does nothing.